 Generally, we are entitled to royalties from our partners based on the net sales of their approved drugs that are marketed and sold in one or more countries where we hold royalty rights.
 We recognize royalty revenue when the cash is received or when the royalty amount to be received is estimable and collection is reasonably assured.
-With respect to the non-cash royalties from our liability related to sale of future royalties described at Note 5, revenues are recognized during the period in which the related royalty report is received, which occurs in the quarter after the applicable product sales are made.
+With respect to the non-cash royalties related to sale of future royalties described at Note 4, revenues are recognized during the period in which the related royalty report is received, which generally occurs in the quarter after the applicable product sales are made.

-License, collaboration and other
+License, collaboration and other revenue

-Upfront fees received by us in collaboration arrangements that include future obligations, such as manufacturing and supply obligations, under our license and collaborative agreements are recognized ratably over our expected performance period under each respective collaboration arrangement.
+Upfront fees received by us in license and collaboration arrangements that include future obligations, such as manufacturing and supply obligations, are recognized ratably over our expected performance period under each respective arrangement.
 We make our best estimate of the period over which we expect to fulfill our performance obligations, which may include technology transfer assistance, research activities, clinical development activities, and manufacturing activities from development through the commercialization of the product.
 Given the uncertainties of these collaboration arrangements, significant judgment is required to determine the duration of the performance period.